kevinjcai/sawyer_putt_putt/README.md

  # stuff to know
  - 515 pixels =  1 meter basically
- - always attatch putter with the flat part of the putter facing the same way as the camera, use holes 1 and 3 (further from camera)
+ - always attatch putter with the flat part of the putter facing the same way as the camera, use holes 1 and 3 (closer from camera)